Originally published October 15, 2014; updated March 19, 2020

+Video interviews are convenient and cost-effective, but they do require a certain amount of preparation and online etiquette.
 One note of caution for interviewers: the informality of the technology may lull you into forgetting about EEOC guidelines on pre-employment inquiries.
-It’s always best to stick to a prepared script of questions so that you don’t ask anything that could be out of compliance.
+It’s always best to stick to a prepared script of questions so you don’t ask anything that could be out of compliance.

-1. Dress the Part
+1. Dress the part.

-2. Frame Yourself
+2. Frame yourself.

-3. Test Your Equipment
+3. Test your equipment.

 It can be awfully stressful to try to join a video interview only to find that the connection doesn’t work.
 If you’ve set up or been given a conference software login, try it 5-10 minutes in advance to make sure you don’t have to download anything.
-To be on the safe side, exchange cell phone numbers and email addresses ahead of time so you’ve got an alternate way of connecting if the technology fails.
+To be on the safe side, exchange cell phone numbers and email addresses ahead of time so you have an alternate way of connecting if the technology fails.

 We all understand that dogs can bark without notice.
-So if you are at home and have a dog, inform the interviewer (or candidate) upfront at the start of the meeting.
+So if you're at home and have a dog, inform the interviewer (or candidate) at the start of the meeting.
 If barking erupts, it will provide a little comic relief rather than discomfort.
 That said, you might consider scooting your pets out of the room during the interview.
 A cat walking across a keyboard is not as uncommon of an occurrence as you might think!

 You’ll want to have a pad of paper and pen nearby to take notes as needed.
-If that’s a bit old-school, then use a tablet with a silent keyboard.
+If that’s a bit old school, then use a tablet with a silent keyboard.
 It’s hard to talk over the sound of clicking keystrokes.
 Just make sure you maintain good eye contact with the person on the other side of the screen.
 That’s why the two of you are on the video interview in the first place.